mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

-# Use case of installing a cluster with platform external type in OCI
+# Use case of installing a cluster with external platform type in Oracle Cloud Infrastructure

 > NOTE: almost ready for review in the content (description/topics).
 > The technical (commands) is in progress.